 This heavy duty double piston vacuum pump is ideal for vacuum veneering as well as bending and laminating veneer over odd shaped forms.
 These are also superb for vacuum clamping bench work and vacuuming chucking lathe pieces.
 The same pumps sell new for $399.95 or more!

-Pump Instructions: PDF
+Pump Instructions: PDF (please read before purchasing this pump)

 These pumps that were removed from service and rebuilt.
 Each pump has new piston seals, runs like new, and comes with a 30 day limited warranty.